Goxpel/MyEth_ProofLessons/README.md

 7. Interact with the contract by calling the 'mint' and 'burn' functions and reading the public variables (i.e., name, symbol, totalSupply, and balances of the token).

    - To mint tokens: Click on the "IgbaniToken" contract in the left-hand sidebar, and then click on the down caret icon on the "mint" function button to input the required variables.
-Finally, click on the "transact" button to execute the minting function with the specified amount of Kaizen tokens.
+Finally, click on the "transact" button to execute the minting function with the specified amount of Igbani tokens.

    - To burn tokens: Repeat the process above for the 'burn' function.